tguzik/m2u/README.md

 ### The files
 * `build/` directory is automatically populated by Maven.
 After executing `mvn package` you can find the JAR with the application and all dependencies.
 * `.settings/` directory contains formatter, clean up and save action settings for Eclipse.
-* `src/` directory contains sources for the application (well, duh) as well as `log4j.properties` file that is loaded automatically by the application.
+* `src/` directory contains sources for the application (well, duh)
-* `test/` directory contains unit tests and another `log4j.properties` file that enables TRACE log level (required for some tests).
+* `test/` directory contains unit tests and few samples of input/output data

 ### The source